Thurgood Marshall

 Historical significance

 He was the Supreme Court's first African-American justice.
 Before his judicial service, he was an attorney who fought for civil rights, leading the NAACP Legal Defense and Educational Fund.
+His most influential contribution to constitutional doctrine, the "sliding-scale" approach to the Equal Protection Clause, called on courts to apply a flexible balancing test instead of a more rigid tier-based analysis.
+He favored a robust interpretation of the First Amendment in decisions such as Stanley v.

 Related on thisDay